kbengine/kbengine/kbe/src/lib/python/Doc/library/base64.rst

    at least length 2 (additional characters are ignored) which specifies the alternative alphabet used instead of the ``+`` and ``/`` characters.

    The decoded string is returned.
-A `binascii.Error` is raised if *s* is incorrectly padded.
+A :exc:`binascii.Error` exception is raised if *s* is incorrectly padded.

    If *validate* is ``False`` (the default), non-base64-alphabet characters are discarded prior to the padding check.
 If *validate* is ``True``,